lunarjournal/research/README.md

 `Architecture`: `8-bit AVR ATmega328P`

-The goal of my final year research project was to design a self-encrypting `USB` based hardware password manager.
+The goal of this research project was to design a self-encrypting `USB` based hardware password manager.

 Credentials were required to be securely stored in an encrypted form and then subsequently decrypted during an `SSO` login session.